Dr Ebony Nilsson

 Location: ACU Melbourne Campus

-Ebony Nilsson is a research fellow at the Centre for Refugee, Migration, and Humanitarian Studies in the Institute for Humanities and Social Sciences.
+Ebony Nilsson is a senior lecturer and researcher within the Centre for Refugee, Migration, and Humanitarian Studies in the Institute for Humanities and Social Sciences.
 She is a social historian whose work specialises in migrant communities’ experiences of politics and surveillance during the Cold War.
 She is interested in how certain groups of migrants are designated as ‘threats’ and potential enemies, and the ways that migrants themselves experience and respond to such state controls and public perceptions.

 Ebony completed her PhD at the University of Sydney.
-Her first monograph (under preparation) explores the transnational lives and experiences of Soviet ‘Displaced Persons’ who were resettled in Australia from Europe and China during the early Cold War and drew the attention of the Australian Security Intelligence Organisation with their political engagement.
+Her award-winning first monograph, Displaced Comrades: Politics and Surveillance in the Lives of Soviet Refugees in the West (2023), explores the transnational lives and experiences of Soviet ‘Displaced Persons’ who were resettled in Australia from Europe and China during the early Cold War and drew the attention of the Australian Security Intelligence Organisation with their political engagement.

 Select publications